-- Q: When and where will the Annual Meeting be held? - A: This year the Annual Meeting of Stockholders of Sealed Air Corporation, which we refer to below as the Annual Meeting, will be held by webcast at www.virtualshareholdermeeting.com/SEE2018, beginning at 10:00 a.m., Eastern daylight time, on Thursday, May 17, 2018. - Q: What materials have been prepared for stockholders in connection with the Annual Meeting? - A: We are furnishing stockholders of record with the following proxy materials: - our 2017 Annual Report to Stockholders, which includes our audited consolidated financial statements; - this Proxy Statement for the 2018 Annual Meeting, which also includes a letter from our President and Chief Executive Officer to Stockholders and a Notice of Annual Meeting of Stockholders; and - for stockholders receiving printed copies of the 2017 Annual Report and Proxy Statement by mail, a proxy card for the Annual Meeting.
+Q: What materials have been prepared for stockholders in connection with the Annual Meeting?

+- A: We are furnishing stockholders of record with the following proxy materials: - our 2020 Annual Report to Stockholders, which includes our audited consolidated financial statements; - this Proxy Statement for the 2021 Annual Meeting, which also includes a letter to stockholders from our President and Chief Executive Officer and a Notice of Annual Meeting of Stockholders; and - for stockholders receiving printed copies of the 2020 Annual Report and Proxy Statement by mail, a proxy card for the Annual Meeting.

-These materials were first made available on the Internet or mailed to stockholders on or about April 5, 2018.
+These materials were first made available on the Internet or mailed to stockholders on or about April 6, 2021.

-- Q: Why was I mailed a Notice of Internet Availability of Proxy Materials rather than a printed set of proxy materials? - A: In accordance with rules and regulations adopted by the Securities and Exchange Commission, we are furnishing the proxy materials to most stockholders by providing access via the Internet, instead of mailing printed copies.
+Q: Why was I mailed a Notice of Internet Availability of Proxy Materials rather than a printed set of proxy materials?

+A: In accordance with rules and regulations adopted by the SEC, we are furnishing the proxy materials to most stockholders by providing access via the Internet, instead of mailing printed copies.
 This e-proxy process expedites our stockholders' receipt of proxy materials, lowers our costs and reduces the environmental impact of the Annual Meeting.